Share

 Leaders must have high ethical standards to thrive in a variety of workplace settings.
 Possessing strong morals allows leaders to do the following:

 Without proper ethics and integrity, distrust quickly grows throughout the workplace.
-Employees and customers alike need to know that there is a leader who is strongly committed to fairness and order, which helps to instill confidence.
+Employees and customers alike need to know that there is a leader who is strongly committed to fairness and order, which instills confidence.

 Decision-Making

 Leaders make decisions every day.
-Whether you’re choosing the color of a logo or selecting who gets a promotion, supervisors need to make these decisions with confidence and certainty.
+Whether you’re choosing the color of a logo or selecting who gets a promotion, supervisors need to make these decisions with confidence.

 A large part of effective decision-making includes possessing strong problem-solving skills.
-Leaders need to be able to keep cool under pressure, use logical reasoning to think through potential solutions, and predict the potential outcomes of their choices to reach the best decision.
-Making smart, meritable decisions time and time again instills a great sense of trust with employees and clients.
+Leaders need to keep cool under pressure, use logical reasoning to think through potential solutions, and predict the outcomes of their choices to make the best decisions.
+Making smart, meritorious decisions time and time again instills a strong sense of trust among employees and clients.

 Innovation